Sony INZONE M9 II Monitor Review

 N/A

-However, due to the monitor's EDID including an asterisk in its name, we were only able to adjust the monitor's settings, and couldn't apply an ICC profile.
-As a result, there's no improvement to the monitor's gamma accuracy, and bright parts of scenes are still too dark.
+However, due to the monitor's EDID including an asterisk in its name, we weren't able to save an ICC profile for this monitor.
+As a result we left the monitor in sRGB mode for this test, so there's no improvement to the monitor's gamma accuracy, and bright parts of scenes are still too dark.

 9.4